 The condensate drain of a furnace collects condensation and removes it through the drain line, emptying it outside.

 If the drain becomes clogged at any point, this means condensation will collect in the condensate pan and overflow.
 This causes your furnace to leak water.
 In winter, a frozen pipe is a common cause of drainage pipe clogging.
-If it’s covered with ice, melt it with warm (not boiling) water, then call in for a furnace repair.
+If it’s covered with ice, melt it with warm (not boiling) water, then call in for the best furnace repair.

 - Clogged Air Filter or Evaporator Coils